madeingnecca/sublime-fillerati/README.md

 # Sublime Text 2 plugin: Fillerati

-Fillerati fetches random text from Fillerati service and pastes the result in the view.
+This plugin fetches random text from [Fillerati service](http://www.fillerati.com) and pastes the result in the view.

 ## Install